44th Medical Brigade: S-3 area medical surveys

-Medical Regulating
+Medical regulating

-During 1968, The mission of the Medical Regulating Office continued to be the control of patient evacuation within and out of the Republic of Vietnam.
+During 1968, the mission of the Medical Regulating Office continued to be the control of patient evacuation within and out of the Republic of Vietnam.
 Accumulation of daily medical statistics for medical regulating purposes remained a function of the office.
 The Medical Record Statistics Division, USARV Surgeon's Office continued to function as the primary agency for medical records and reports.

 The importance of having a responsive medical regulating system was dramatically demonstrated during both the Tet Offensive and the May Offensive.

-During February and May, close coordination with the U.S. Air Force aeromedical evacuation team was necessary to preclude overloads at the casualty staging flights and to arrange additional special flights, which in some cases originated at alternate air fields not normally used for out-of-country evacuations.
-The support and cooperation of the U.S. Air Force played an extremely important role in the successful operation of the 44th Medical Brigade's medical regulating system.
+During February and May, close coordination with the US Air Force aeromedical evacuation team was necessary to preclude overloads at the casualty staging flights and to arrange additional special flights, which in some cases originated at alternate air fields not normally used for out-of-country evacuations.
+The support and cooperation of the US Air Force played an extremely important role in the successful operation of the 44th Medical Brigade's medical regulating system.

 In early 1968, there were few scheduled in-country and out-of-country flights available which limited evacuation and created the need for nonscheduled special flights.
 Shortly after the Tet Offensive, the number of scheduled in-country flights by the 903d Aeromedical Evacuation Squadron was increased to seven.
 These flights included stops at every major airfield in Vietnam and thereby provided fixed-wing evacuation capability to every major brigade hospital.
 Out-of-country evacuation flights operated by the Military Airlift Command originated from casualty staging facilities located at Da Nang, Cam Ranh Bay and Tan Son Nhut and provided evacuation to Japan, Clark Air Force Base in the Philippines, Guam, Okinawa and Hawaii.
 With the increase in scheduled flights adequate coverage became available throughout Vietnam and allowed almost continuous medical evacuation.